mathletedev/notebook/history 110/quiz terms/Quiz 11.md

 ## Field Hands

-> Although many enslaved people were artisans or craftsmen (carpenters, blacksmiths, furniture makers, butchers, ship pilots, house servants, cooks, nurses, maids, weavers, basketmakers, etc.), the vast majority were **field hands** who were often organized into work gangs supervised by a Black driver or White overseer.
+> Although many enslaved people were artisans or craftsmen (carpenters, blacksmiths, furniture makers, butchers, ship pilots, house servants, cooks, nurses, maids, weavers, basketmakers, etc.), the vast majority were **field hands** who were often organised into work gangs supervised by a Black driver or White overseer.
 Some enslaved people were “hired out” to other planters or to merchants, churches, or businesses.
 Others worked on Sundays or holidays to earn cash of their own.

 ## Spirituals